 Wal could only remember that the inlet valve was larger than the JAP at that time and that the valve angle was less then on a JAP.

-There are 6 holding down bolts evenly spaced around the cylinder which secure it to the cases.
+There are six bolts evenly spaced around the cylinder which secure it to the cases.

 The rockerbox enclosed the valves and a hairpin spring in it, returned the rockers and pushrods.